NEED HELP AT CARING FOR A LOVED ONE?

 Am I responsible to pay for overtime?

 By law, caregivers must be paid overtime if they work more than 40 hours/week.
 We strive to limit overtime by engaging several caregivers on an engagement so that overtime charges are not incurred.
-However, when a client insists on limiting caregivers or extending hours such that overtime is necessary, the client is responsible for additional charges of time and a half for each hour of overtime, as required by federal law.
+However, when a client chooses to limit caregivers or extend hours such that overtime is necessary, the client is responsible for additional charges of time and a half for each hour of overtime, as required by federal law.
+We also charge overtime on certain federal holidays, including christmas days.

 Do you help me to assess our needs?